nagyistge/ESP/documentation/custom_signatures/README.md

 Please note that most arguments should be passed in as hashes.
 For example: For S3 to get an object it requires bucket: and key: as in `aws.s3().get_object({bucket: ‘bucket_name’, key: ‘bucket_key’})`.
 These arguments are converted into ruby objects in the Custom Signature engine.

+### DSL Object

+The `dsl` object in custom signatures is another ruby object passed into the JavaScript during runtime.
+This object gives access to setting deep inspection and unique identifier data as well as returning an alert of the signature.
+Currently supported methods are below.

+* `dsl.set_data()` Used to set deep inspection and unique identifier data. _Please note_ that you must pass in either a hash of that data or the object required to take the data from.
+So if you set `:username` in deep inspection or unique identifier the object you pass to set data must respond to `:username` as a method or value in some way.
+This will add the data automatically to any alert you create.
+So if you are creating alerts within a loop you must call this method before each alert creation and it will add the data to each alert.
+* `dsl.pass()` This will create a passing alert.
+Takes an optional hash for extra information in the alert.
+Example `dsl.pass({message: ‘MFA on root yay!’})`. _Please note_ you can pass whatever key value pairs you want to show up in the alert.
+* `dsl.fail()` This will create a failing alert.
+Takes an optional hash for extra information in the alert.
+Example `dsl.fail({message: ‘No MFA on root :(’}).` _Please note_ you can pass whatever key value pairs you want to show up in the alert.
+* `dsl.warn()` This will create a warning alert.
+Takes an optional hash for extra information in the alert.
+Example `dsl.warn({message: ‘Some warning’})`. _Please note_ you can pass whatever key value pairs you want to show up in the alert.
+* `dsl.error()` This will create a error alert.
+Takes an optional hash for extra information in the alert.
+Example `dsl.error({error: ‘something bad happened’})`. _Please note_ you can pass whatever key value pairs you want to show up in the alert.